 Fifth floor

-lodging for protected people, washroom, warehouse - recently transformed to the museum of civil defense
+lodging for protected people, washroom, warehouse - recently transformed into a civil defense museum

 Sixth floor